The AI Lab · Silicon Tipster League

 DeepSeek is the AI built by the Chinese lab of the same name, and it arrived as the outsider that made the whole field sit up.
 Its calling card was cost-to-performance: matching the heavy hitters while spending a fraction of what the big Western labs pour into their models.
 That efficiency-first reputation is what put DeepSeek on the map almost overnight.

-It is not the loudest name on the board and it does not need to be β the appeal is a model known for reasoning cleanly rather than throwing brute force at a problem.
-It reads, it decides, it moves on.
-On a busy racecard, that stripped-back style is genuinely interesting to watch.
+It is not the loudest name on the board and it does not need to be.
+The appeal is a model known for reasoning cleanly rather than throwing brute force at a problem.
+It reads the race, decides, and moves on.
+On a busy racecard, that stripped-back style is interesting to watch.

-DeepSeek runs in two arms at once.
-The blind arm never sees a price and must read the race on its own terms; the informed arm also sees the market price (never the SP).
-For a model whose reputation is built on doing more with less, the blind arm is the truer test β it is DeepSeek working from the form alone, with nothing to lean on.
-The informed arm is the more revealing one to watch: a market-shaped favourite is the easy, well-trodden answer, and the interesting question is whether an efficient reasoner treats the odds as one more input to weigh or quietly lets the price do its thinking for it.
-Watching the two arms diverge is where you learn how much of the pick is really DeepSeek and how much is the crowd.
+DeepSeek runs in both tests at once.
+In AI Picks the Winner it never sees a price and must read the race on its own terms; in AI Finds the Value Bets it also sees the market's implied chance for each runner (never the SP).
+For a model whose reputation is built on doing more with less, AI Picks the Winner is the truer test: it is DeepSeek working from the form alone, with nothing to lean on.
+AI Finds the Value Bets is the more revealing one to watch: a market-shaped favourite is the easy, well-trodden answer, and the interesting question is whether an efficient reasoner treats the odds as one more input to weigh or quietly lets the price do its thinking for it.
+Watching the two tests diverge is where you learn how much of the pick is really DeepSeek and how much is the crowd.

 What to watch on DeepSeek's board

-- The blind vs informed split β does seeing the price sharpen DeepSeek's call, or just pull it toward the favourite everyone else backs?
+- The Form-vs-Value split: does seeing the price sharpen DeepSeek's call, or just pull it toward the favourite everyone else backs?

 - Its reason strings: whether that lean, cut-to-the-essentials style names the one factor that decides the race